Viewing Your Requests

 |---|---|

-| Active | Still accepting submissions (within 24 hours) |
+| Active | Still accepting submissions (within the chosen duration) |

 | Expired | No longer accepting submissions |

-- Reference track link
+- The Reference link

-- Time remaining (for active requests)
+- Time remaining for active requests

 - Submission count